When you Arrive:

 Your provider will instruct you if you need to undress and wear a clinic gown for your exam and where to sit in the exam room.

-She will review your medical history and ask more questions.
+They will review your medical history and ask more questions.
 Remember that everything you tell the staff is private.
 Some questions are personal, but honest answers will help your provider to know what care and tests are important for you.

 You may have a breast or pelvic exam, depending on your needs.
-Men may have a testicular exam.
+People with testicles may have a testicular exam.
 A breast, pelvic, or testicular exam may be recommended if you are experiencing pain in those areas, have genital symptoms or concerns, or felt a lump in one of those areas.
 Tests for sexually transmitted infections (STIs) may be done during the visit, and are based on your sexual history.
 Regardless of what’s indicated, the patient is always in control of the visit.
 You are in the drivers seat so nothing will happen without your consent and if you elect to opt out of the exam, that’s totally your decision.